 Reduce the temperature inside your home by using an outdoor grill or smoker instead of indoor ovens and stoves.

 Have your A/C professionally serviced now to ensure it's running efficiently.
 Trim nearby plants around the A/C units so they can receive proper air flow.

 Cleaning windows or dusting blinds?
-Be sure to leave them open to take advantage of natural light during the day.
+Close draperies, blinds, or shades to reduce extra heat caused by direct sunlight.
 Consider opening windows, and turning off your A/C, when cooler weather allows.